sarahfoudaa/Arabic-Name-Entity-Recognition-/README.md

 * O: Not part of any named entity.

 Number of words
-*Train --> 110119
+* Train --> 110119
-*Test --> 22561
+* Test --> 22561

 Number of sentences
-*Train --> 3972
+* Train --> 3972
-*Test --> 924
+* Test --> 924

 Test dataset file
-min number of words in a sentence --> 2 max number of words in a sentence --> 146 average number of words in a sentence --> 25.98 standard deviation number of words in a sentence --> 16.99
+* Min number of words in a sentence --> 2
+* Max number of words in a sentence --> 146
+* Average number of words in a sentence --> 25.98
+* Standard deviation number of words in a sentence --> 16.99

 Train dataset file
-min number of words in a sentence --> 2 max number of words in a sentence --> 530 average number of words in a sentence --> 30.10 standard deviation number of words in a sentence --> 23.24
+* Min number of words in a sentence --> 2
+* Max number of words in a sentence --> 530
+* Average number of words in a sentence --> 30.10
+* Standard deviation number of words in a sentence --> 23.24

 The train file dataset is then split by a percentage of 70:30 to have the train and validation datasets